-- (h) Nothing in this Section shall be interpreted to limit the Commission's general authority over ratemaking. - (i) Subject to the terms, conditions, and contingencies of the Rate Relief Agreements, the Generators are providing a total of \$25,000,000 to the Illinois Power Agency Trust Fund. - (j) None of the contributions by Commonwealth Edison Company or the Ameren Utilities pursuant to this Section may be recovered in rates. - (k) Nothing in this Section shall be interpreted to limit the authority or right of the Illinois Attorney General, under 26
+- (h) Nothing in this Section shall be interpreted to limit the Commission's general authority over ratemaking. - (i) Subject to the terms, conditions, and contingencies of the Rate Relief Agreements, the Generators are providing a total of \$25,000,000 to the Illinois Power Agency Trust Fund. - (j) None of the contributions by Commonwealth Edison recovered in rates. - (k) Nothing in this Section shall be interpreted to limit the authority or right of the Illinois Attorney General, under the terms of the Rate Relief Agreements, to review or audit documents, make demands, or file suit or to take other action to enforce the provisions of the Rate Relief Agreements.